dragonmux/IRCBot/README.md

 ## The License

-As stated in the code, I have licensed the library using GPL v3+.
+As stated in the code, I have licensed the program using GPL v3+.
 Please report bugs to dx-mon@users.sourceforge.net

 ## Known Bugs